paladyne-io/learn_quasar/README.md

 and here:
 https://paladyne-io.github.io/learn_quasar/

-I recently registered the domain www.makeaweb.app which is linked to the github pages domain.
+I recently registered the domain www.makeaweb.app which is linked to the Github Pages site.

 Features of interest:
 * Collapsible side panel menus